fkie-cad/hexter/README.md

    * -lpt List all process threads.
    * -lph List all process heaps.
    * -lphb List all process heaps and its blocks.
    * -lrp List all running processes.
+Pass any pid or zero to get it running.
  * -b Force breaking, not continuous mode and print just one block.
  * -p For a plain, not styled text output.
  * -h Print this.